-Wind power plants cannot be setup everywhere, there are certain conditions that make some locations favourable for wind power projects of several megawatts and other sites unfit for any installations.
-We’ll explore these below.
+Wind power plants can't be setup everywhere.
+Certain conditions make some locations favourable for wind power projects, other sites unfit for any installations.
+We'll explore these below.

 Physical issues affect the farm’s overall productivity and include the wind resources and terrain of the land among others.

 The first question that must be asked is where is wind energy found?